GnrySgtSkitlz/BAUXERTest/readme.md

 When you have completed the task

 - Zip the entire solution.
-- Include the git folder so as to include check-in history
+- Include the `.git` folder so as to include commit history
 - Ensure your submission passes the works-on-my-machine test.
 	- Submissions requiring nuget restore are fine (and preferred)
 	- Submissions that fail to run due to missing/non relative database paths will be at a disadvantage.
 - Return it to the contact you have been given via email/dropbox/s3/etc
+- You may not have had time to modify the solution exactly as you would like.
+If not, include some comments about what other technical debt or architecture you would like to improve upon.